 Shiny Black Ceiling

-To help ground the eleven-foot-tall ceiling of the master bathroom and add a feeling of coziness, both the ceiling and its surrounding trim were updated with two coats of black semigloss latex paint.
+To help ground the eleven-foot-tall ceiling of the main bathroom and add a feeling of coziness, both the ceiling and its surrounding trim were updated with two coats of black semigloss latex paint.

 Entry Console Turned Double Vanity

 Chosen for its antiqued black finish, this entry console was retrofitted as a custom vanity, which contrasts sharply against the white, subway tile-covered walls.
 To blend different finishes against the all-black-and-white palette, antique brass knobs were installed along the vanity’s drawers and door fronts; polished chrome farmhouse faucets were used to accompany the white porcelain vessel sinks; and zinc-framed mirrors were installed on the wall to help pull together the silver and brown tones of the brass and chrome.

 Modern Vessel Sinks

 Vessel sinks are commonly available in white, off-white and black finishes.
 Although the black is elegant, striking and glamorous, it's difficult to keep clean and wears much more quickly than white.
 When choosing vessel sinks for retrofitted consoles, chests or dressers, keep in mind that you'll need approximately four inches of extra space along the front and the back (eight inches total) to account for proper functionality.

 Crisp Subway Tiles

 An excellent way to add architectural interest to a bathroom is to cover its walls in classic black or white subway tile.
 To enhance the lines of the tile and create a high-contrast look, charcoal grout was used.
 Keep in mind when sourcing grout that it's not available in a true black.
 Although it may appear black in the package, once dry, it takes on medium-to-dark charcoal coloring which becomes apparent when used between black tiles, resulting in a mismatched look.